advataria/advataria-scout-adapter-public/README.md

 - connect to Agentverse Mailbox (if configured)
 - print Inspector links in logs

-3) Run the test client:
+3) Run the test client

 python 02_scout_client_test.py